-- (b) Presenting evidence supporting the necessity of marijuana for treatment of a specific disease or medical condition, - if the amount of marijuana at issue is not greater than the amount allowed pursuant to subsection 1 of section 18 of this act and the person has taken steps to comply substantially with the provisions of this chapter. - 4.
-A defendant who intends to offer an affirmative defense described in this section shall, not less than 5 days before trial or at such other time as the court directs, file and serve upon the prosecuting attorney a written notice of his intent to claim the affirmative defense.
+- (b) Presenting evidence supporting the necessity of marijuana for 10 treatment of a specific disease or medical condition, - if the amount of marijuana at issue is not greater than the amount described in paragraph (b) of subsection 3 of section 17 of this act and the person has taken steps to comply substantially with the provisions of this chapter. - 4. \bar{A} defendant who intends to offer an affirmative defense described in this section shall, not less than 5 days before trial or at such other time as the court directs, file and serve upon the prosecuting attorney a written notice of his intent to claim the affirmative defense.
 The written notice must: - (a) State specifically why the defendant believes he is entitled to assert the affirmative defense; and - (b) Set forth the factual basis for the affirmative defense. - A defendant who fails to provide notice of his intent to claim an affirmative defense as required pursuant to this subsection may not assert the affirmative defense at trial unless the court, for good cause shown, orders otherwise. - Sec.
 26. 1.
 The fact that a person possesses a registry identification card issued to him by the department or its designee pursuant to section 20 or 23 of this act does not, alone: - (a) Constitute probable cause to search the person or his property; or - (b) Subject the person or his property to inspection by any governmental agency. - 2.
-Except as otherwise provided in this subsection, if officers of a state or local law enforcement agency seize marijuana, drug paraphernalia or other related property from a person engaged or assisting in the medical use of marijuana: - (a) The law enforcement agency shall ensure that the marijuana, drug paraphernalia or other related property is not destroyed while in the possession of the law enforcement agency. - (b) Any property interest of the person from whom the marijuana, drug paraphernalia or other related property was seized must not be forfeited pursuant to any provision of law providing for the forfeiture of property, except as part of a sentence imposed after conviction of a criminal offense. - (c) Upon a determination by the district attorney of the county in which the marijuana, drug paraphernalia or other related property was seized, or his designee, that the person from whom the marijuana, drug paraphernalia or other related property was seized is entitled to engage or assist in the medical use of marijuana pursuant to the provisions of
+Except as otherwise provided in this subsection, if officers of a state or local law enforcement agency seize marijuana, drug paraphernalia or other related property from a person engaged or assisting in the medical use of marijuana: - (a) The law enforcement agency shall ensure that the marijuana, drug paraphernalia or other related property is not destroyed while in the possession of the law enforcement agency. - (b) Any property interest of the person from whom the marijuana, drug paraphernalia or other related property was seized must not be forfeited pursuant to any provision of law providing for the forfeiture of property, except as part of a sentence imposed after conviction of a criminal offense. - (c) Upon a determination by the district attorney of the county in which the marijuana, drug paraphernalia or other related property was seized, or his designee, that the person from whom the marijuana, drug paraphernalia or other related property was seized is engaging in or assisting in the medical use of marijuana in accordance with the

-- this chapter, the law enforcement agency shall immediately return to that person any usable marijuana, marijuana plants, drug paraphernalia or other related property that was seized. - 4 The provisions of this subsection do not require a law enforcement 5 agency to care for live marijuana plants. - 3.
-For the purposes of paragraph (c) of subsection 2, the determination of a district attorney or his designee that a person is entitled to engage in the medical use of marijuana shall be deemed to be evidenced by: - (a) A decision not to prosecute; - (b) The dismissal of charges; or - (c) Acquittal.
+1 provisions of this chapter, the law enforcement agency shall immediately 2 return to that person any usable marijuana, marijuana plants, drug 3 paraphernalia or other related property that was seized.

+The provisions of this subsection do not require a law enforcement agency to care for live marijuana plants.

+- 3. For the purposes of paragraph (c) of subsection 2, the determination of a district attorney or his designee that a person is engaging in or assisting in the medical use of marijuana in accordance with the provisions of this chapter shall be deemed to be evidenced by:

+- (a) A decision not to prosecute;

+- (b) The dismissal of charges; or

+- (c) Acquittal.